 ROADRUNNER is written entirely in Java, with no modifications to the underlying Java Virtual Machine, and is roughly 20,000 lines of code in size.

 ROADRUNNER uses a specialized class loader to instrument the classes loaded by the target program at load time.
-The instrumentor, which is built using ASM [3], augments classes with additional
+The instrumentor,

 Figure 4: Tool Class with Tool Chain Support